 The secret to making $100,000 a year as a freelance writer isn’t exactly a secret.
 There is zero secret.
 There’s no magic dust.
 Just a lot of hard work (and internal screaming).
-In this blog, I’ll give you a quick rundown on how I make over six figures a year as a freelance copywriter, and give you a framework to help you do the same.
+If you’re asking yourself “can I make 6 figures as a copywriter?” the answer is yes – it’s just a matter of being strategic about it, and using your time effectively.
+In this blog, I’ll give you a quick rundown on how I make over six figures a year as a freelance copywriter, plus I’ll show you a simple framework to help you do the same.

 Just to be clear – $100,000 will not fall out of the sky for you when you get possessed by the crazy-yet-intriguing idea to start freelancing.

-Your $0 to $100k journey comes down to basic maths, a ton of hard work, and having strategies to find good clients, network, and raise your rates as you get more experience.
+Your $0 to $100k journey comes down to basic maths and a ton of hard work, plus having strategies to find good clients, build a solid network, and raise your rates as you get more experience.
 These factors will help you steadily hit your weekly and monthly targets as your business grows.

 I could end the blog here, because that’s basically it.
 But that would be terrible for my SEO 😂